Creating Graphs

 • …use the edge name as the label - show the value in the Item column as the label text

-Use style formats Dropdown list Specifies if the style attributes associated with the Style Name assigned to a node, edge, or cluster should be used when the graph is generated.
+Use styles Checkbox Specifies if the style attributes associated with the Style Name assigned to a node, edge, or cluster should be used when the graph is generated.

 Choices: